ReactiveX/RxJava/docs/Implementing-custom-operators-(draft).md

 ## Converting a callback-API to reactive

 One of the reasons custom sources are created is when one converts a classical, callback-based 'reactive' API to RxJava.
-In this case, one has to setup the callback on the non-RxJava source and wire up unsubscription if possible:
+In this case, one has to set up the callback on the non-RxJava source and wire up unsubscription if possible:

 ```java
 OnSubscribe<Data> onSubscribe = (Subscriber<? super Data> child) -> {